VoliJS/NestedReact/README.md

 This is React add-on providing advanced data binding and state management to React applications, as well as convergence layer for intermixing React components and Backbone Views.

 - Advanced component's state management with [NestedTypes](https://github.com/Volicon/NestedTypes).
-- Comprehensive two-way data binding - [Guide to Data Binding Use Cases](/example/databinding.md)
+- Comprehensive two-way data binding and validation - [Guide to Data Binding Use Cases](/example/databinding.md)
 - Transparent interoperation with Backbone Views:
 	- React component can be used as backbone View. `new MyComponent.View({ props })`
 	- Backbone Views can be used as React components. `<React.subview View={ MyView } />`